apostrophecms/stagecoach2/README.md

 In this example, the branch of our project being deployed is `develop`, but it is triggered by a push to the `main` branch of our module.

+## Ignoring `package-lock.json`

+To get the full benefit of deploying projects when modules are updated, you'll likely need to ignore the `package-lock.json` file when installing dependencies.
+To do that, you can set the `ignorePackageLock: true` option, either at the branch level or the project level.

 ## Deploying from the command line of the server

 Usually you'll deploy via `git push`, but you can simulate a github webhook deployment event using the `deploy` command: